Skip to Content

 What are the best affordable jewellery brands?

-The best affordable jewellery brands in 2026 are Mejuri, Missoma, Astrid & Miyu, Monica Vinader, Abbott Lyon, Pandora, Orelia, Ottoman Hands, Daisy, Astley Clarke, Edge of Ember, Tilly Sveaas and Loveness Lee.
+The best affordable jewellery brands in 2026 are Mejuri, Missoma, Astrid & Miyu, Monica Vinader, Abbott Lyon, Pandora, Orelia, Ottoman Hands, Daisy, Astley Clarke, Edge of Ember, Tilly Sveaas, Loveness Lee, and Dinny Hall.
 Each excels in a different category — from demi-fine rings and personalised pieces to waterproof everyday gold and statement earrings — so the best one depends entirely on what you're shopping for.

 How we test and choose the best affordable jewellery brands